bkbnio/kompendium/README.md

 ## What is Kompendium

-### ⚠️ For info on V2 please see [here](#V2)

-Kompendium is intended to be a minimally invasive OpenApi Specification generator for [Ktor](https://ktor.io).
-Minimally invasive meaning that users will use only Ktor native functions when implementing their API, and will supplement with Kompendium code in order to generate the appropriate spec.

 ## How to install

 Kompendium publishes all releases to Maven Central.
 As such, using the stable version of `Kompendium` is as simple as